Sainirk1223/zkverify-docs/docs/incentivizedtestnet/03-challenges/03-phase2_challenges/02-build_a_demo_app.md

 Our team will follow up on Telegram to learn more about your ideas!

 <b>Important:</b> points rewards will be granted based on the quality, complexity, and distinctiveness of your submission.
+[how to integrate in dapp]
+🛠️ Step 1: Choose Your Proof System
+Determine what proof system your app uses:

+Groth16 (e.g., via SnarkJS or Circom)

+Plonky2

+Noir UltraPlonk

+Risc0 zkVM

+Space & Time Proof of SQL

+Ensure your proofs are compatible with zkVerify’s supported formats.

+🌐 Step 2: Use the zkVerify Relayer
+The zkVerify Relayer handles submission and routing of proofs to the on-chain verifier pallet.

+🔧 Integration Options:
+REST API: Simple HTTP POST requests to submit proofs.

+TypeScript SDK: Install the zkVerify SDK and call it directly in your frontend/backend.

+CLI: For testing or scripting.

+Example (TypeScript SDK):
+ts
+Copy
+Edit
+import { submitProof } from "@zkverify/sdk";

+await submitProof({
+  proofSystem: "groth16",
+  publicInputs: [...],
+  proof: "<your_proof_blob>",
+});